Blog

 • A fatality, whether a citation was issued to the truck driver or not

-• Bodily injury that requires immediate medical treatment away from the scene, provided a citation was issued to the driver
+• Bodily injury that requires immediate medical treatment away from the scene, but only if a citation was issued to the driver

-• Disabling damage to a vehicle that requires the vehicle to be towed, provided a citation is issued to the truck driver
+• Disabling damage to a vehicle that requires the vehicle to be towed, but only if a citation is issued to the truck driver

 That means drug testing is not required after accidents that cause bodily injury when police fail to issue a citation.